purplesyringa/site/blog/designing-worlds-fastest-perfect-hash/index.md

 ---
-title: Designing world's fastest perfect hash
+title: The road to world's fastest perfect hash
 time: November 15, 2024
 intro: |
   I need a hash-table with integer keys. `HashMap<u32, T>`, right?
 Wrong. *For plot reasons*, I need it to perform at ridiculous speeds.
 So that's how the journey towards the fastest perfect hash function started.